SAP-archive/docs/concepts/nlp_lexic/entity.md

 }
 ~~~

-For a restricted entity, the list of entity values will be a subset of the entity synonyms.
+For a restricted entity, the list of entity values is a subset of the entity synonyms.

-For a free entity, the list of entity values is free and manually created.
-Additionally, a matching strictness can be configured for a free entity.
+For a free entity, the list of entity values is free and created manually.
+Additionally, you can configure a matching strictness for a free entity.

 ## References between entities